bentglasstube/roguelike/README.md

 ## Known Issues

  * You don't die when you run out of hearts
- * You can stab item drops to change them into other things
  * The game crashes when you go down the first stairs
  * Spike traps don't collide with each other